Cipriani S.A.: History

 In 1958, the elder Cipriani built the Hotel Cipriani in Venice.
 In 1967, Cipriani Sr. sold rights to the Cipriani name trademark.

 The family went international in 1985 under the Cipriani name when it opened Harry Cipriani in New York City in the Sherry-Netherland Hotel.
 Within two years the family was evicted from the hotel and opened the Cipriani Bellini bar nearby.
 Eventually they would return to the hotel.

-In 1997 the Ciprianis bought 55 Wall Street, noted for its huge ornate former First National Bank lobby.
-They sold it in 1999 and bought the Bowery Savings Bank building across from Grand Central, again noted for its huge ornate lobby.
+In 1997, the Ciprianis bought 55 Wall Street, noted for its huge ornate former First National Bank lobby.
+They sold it in 1999 and bought the Bowery Savings Bank's 110 East 42nd Street building across from Grand Central, again noted for its huge ornate lobby.
 55 Wall Street Cipriani's, Grand Central Cipriani's and Cipriani Tribeca were designed by Anthony Morali of Morali Architects.

 In 1998, they leased the Rainbow Room, performed minor modification / major gutting of the 87' Rockefeller Restoration and fired the members of Local 6 of the Hotel Employees and Restaurant Employees Union which picketed it.
 The labor dispute was settled in 1999, resulting in a recall of the displaced Local 6 employees for 10 years until 2009, when Cipriani was evicted by the owner / operator Tishman Speyer.

 In 2005, the company won the rights from the Hudson River Park board to develop Pier 57 into Leonardo's, a luxury complex that included a museum, catering hall, shops, restaurants, a rooftop pool and a public park.
 Their principal competition was the Chelsea Piers, just north of Pier 57.
 After winning the bid, Michael DiLeonardo, an associate of Peter Gotti, turned state's evidence against the accused mobster.
 In his testimony, DiLeonardo said that the Ciprianis had paid $120,000 to the Gambino crime family to make union problems at the Rainbow Room disappear.
 The charges were never confirmed.
 However, the Ciprianis were unsuccessful in firing the union workers.
 The Ciprianis relinquished their rights to develop the pier after co-investors in the project withdrew.